ElisonSherton/elisonsherton.github.io/_posts/2021-06-26-fastbook-week3-session-summary.md

 Finally, we can save this model weights to a file by calling an `.export` method which creates a file named export.pkl in same directory as the notebook.
 This contains all the necessary elements for making inference at the run time.

-# The Final Mile: Building an app from the model
+# The Final Mile: Building an app for using the model in inference

 Now that we have made a classifier which can tell 4 different cartoons apart, let's make it usable i.e. deploy it to share it with friends and family.